solid/webid-oidc-spec/README.md

 #### The Problem

-Unlike standard implementations of OIDC, WebID-OIDC must deal with a number of RSs many of which the OP will not know about.
+WebID-OIDC must deal with a number of RSs many of which the OP will not know about.
 OIDC defines the `aud` claim which defines the RSs for which a token can be used.

 However, given Solid's use case, a token should be usable for any RS so the user may federate a query across multiple Pods, so the `aud`ience cannot be constrained.
 Yet, an unconstrained `aud`ience opens up the possibility of token stealing.
 In this case, a user sends a request to `evilPod.example`.
 The Pod returns the requested information, but now has the user's token and may pretend to be the user on any other Pod in the world.